 Gucci.
 The House of Commons.
 The NHS.
 Lloyd’s Bank.
 Ryan-Mark Parsons, one of the candidates on this year’s The Apprentice, has worked for them all.

-And here’s the kicker: at only 19 years old, he is the youngest ever contestant on the BBC business competition.
-However, we’re calling it now: it’s very unlikely Ryan-Mark will win this year’s show.
+But here’s the kicker: at only 19 years old, he is the youngest ever contestant on the BBC business competition.
+And the youngest to get fired – Ryan-Mark was booted out the process in week eight.

 Ryan-Mark Parsons: key facts